Shoib007/online_quiz/README.md

-# online_quiz
+# Online Quiz Web App
-I have created a quiz web application very easly with pure JavaScript.
+## This is very sipmple quiz web application made with HTML, CSS and pure JavaScript.